systemetric/hopper/README.md

 the Hopper server doesn't actually copy any data itself, reducing latency from the copy process, and allowing for the 1 KiB limit to be increased to 1 MiB in a single transfer.

+**UPDATED**: Due to complexities and issues with using kernel buffers, a simple ring buffer is used instead, which is slightly slower, but probably fine for out use case.

 For coordinating which FIFOs need to receive what data, Hopper uses a filename format system.